Casinò di Campione: New building

-On 9 May 2007, in the immediate vicinity of the first headquarters, the new building was inaugurated.
-The project was carried out by the Swiss architect Mario Botta, for a general business cost of approximately 140 million Swiss francs and a total cost of approximately 193 million Swiss francs (equal to approximately 120 million euros at the date of delivery).
-The casino was built adjacent to the old one and is clearly visible from all over the lake on which it stands, thanks to its lighting systems, in red colour.
-As soon as it was inaugurated, critics called the new headquarters an "eco-monster" due to its imposing angular volume.
+On 9 May 2007, the casino moved its operations into a new building alongside the old one, which dated from 1933 and has since been demolished.
+It was designed by Swiss architect Mario Botta for a general business cost of approximately 140 million Swiss francs and a total cost of approximately 193 million Swiss francs (equal to approximately 120 million euros at the date of completion).
+The new premises provided a floor space of more than 55000 m2 on nine floors, with three further levels of underground parking, giving the casino space for 56 tables and 500 slot machines.
+The new casino was illuminated in red by night, and the building was clearly visible across the lake from the city waterfront of Lugano.
+It offered roulette, chemin de fer, baccarat, blackjack, poker, and slot machines.
+As soon as it was inaugurated, critics called the new building an "eco-monster" due to its imposing angular volume.